Kst-plot/kst/misc/gsl-windows/README.txt

 - Set environment variable GSLDIR to 'installed' folder: set GSLDIR=c:\gsl-build\installed

-- qmake will detect GSL on enables GSL on Windows.
+- qmake will detect GSL and enables GSL on Windows.

 TODO: Do real checks for config.h